uvarc/rc-website/content/post/2024-may-maintenance.md

 ## IMPORTANT MAINTENANCE NOTES

+### New nodes

+#### "Afton"
+We are pleased to announce the addition of 300 nodes based on the AMD EPYC 9454 architecture.
+For the time being, these new nodes are placed into its own partition `afton`, in which each user can request up to 6000 cores.
+(The full release is scheduled for July, where the nodes will be integrated into the existing partitions.
+More information to follow.)

+#### GPU
+Four NVIDIA A40 GPUs will be added to the `gpu` partition.

 ### System upgrades
 1. **Operating System:** Rocky 8.7 &rarr; 8.9.
 There is no need to rebuild your own code.
 (Intel users may need to do so but for a different reason; see below.)
 1. **Slurm:** 21.08.8 &rarr; 23.02.7.
 Job-related commands remain the same.